-- A. This course is designed to introduce the fitness professional to various types of cardiovascular training and the benefits of each.
-The course will teach the students the skills to effectively test, interpret the results, and design a program appropriate for the competitive athlete, the participant interested in health benefits from exercise, and special populations. - B. The laboratory portion of this class focuses on administering tests for cardiovascular fitness to prepare the student for both the workplace and transfer into a four-year program in the field. - C. This course generally transfers as an Exercise Science program requirement.
-This course generally transfers as a fitness/exercise program elective dependent on transfer institution.
+This course is designed to introduce the fitness professional to various types of cardiovascular training and the benefits of each.
+The course will teach the students the skills to effectively test, interpret the results, and design a program appropriate for the competitive athlete, the participant interested in health benefits from exercise, and special populations.

+- A. The laboratory portion of this class focuses on administering tests for cardiovascular fitness to prepare the student for both the workplace and transfer into a four-year program in the field. - B. This course generally transfers as an Exercise Science program requirement.
+This course generally transfers as a fitness/exercise program elective.